derek-zhou/liv/README.md

 * Sort mails in another way.
 They are always sorted by date starting from the latest and they are always threaded.
 * Delete mails.
 I don't delete emails by hand, but instead I archive emails.
 More on it later
-* View or attach attachments.
-I probably have to implement it eventually.
-I don't use attachments for 99.9%+ of the time

 On the other hand, LIV is unique in that:

 * Every query, every message etc. are all bookmark-able.
 * All messages are threaded, usable even on a very narrow phone screen.
 * You write your emails in markdown, with instant html preview.
+* Automatically download or upload attachments in the bakground, at the same time when you write or read emails.

 ## Email archiving